Two people review a map visualization on a large screen.

 Red Cell Analytics Lab

-Through undergraduate research, experiential learning opportunities, and student organizations like the Red Cell Analytics Lab, Security and Risk Analysis students can extend learning far beyond the classroom.
+Through mentored research, experiential learning opportunities, and student organizations like the Red Cell Analytics Lab, Security and Risk Analysis students can extend learning far beyond the classroom.
 The Red Cell Analytics Lab collaborates with Penn State and external partners to engage students in addressing real-world problems through structured analytics, critical thinking, and visual analytics.

 Connect with Red Cell